JoshuaOhYQ/etc2073/docs/index.md

     ---

-    Explore essential algorithms like sorting, searching, and recursion.
-Build a strong foundation for problem-solving in coding interviews and projects.
+    Explore essential artificial intelligence (AI) algorithms like seacrh algorithms, FOL, Fuzzy Logic and more.
+Build a strong foundation for problem-solving using concepts of Artificial Intelligence and projects.

     [:octicons-arrow-right-24: Learn Algorithms]([#basic-algorithms](https://joshuaohyq.github.io/AI-Python/Chapter1/)